jkbren/presilience/README.md

 Python code for calculating the resilience and the *prospective resilience* in networks.
 This code accompanies the recent paper:

-**Resilience and evolvability of protein-protein interaction networks**\
-Brennan Klein, Ludvig Holmér, Keith M. Smith, Mackenzie M. Johnson, Anshuman Swain, Laura Stolp, Ashley I. Teufel, and April S. Kleppe, 2020.
+**Resilience and evolvability of protein-protein interaction networks**. by Brennan Klein, Ludvig Holmér, Keith M. Smith, Mackenzie M. Johnson, Anshuman Swain, Laura Stolp, Ashley I. Teufel, and April S. Kleppe.
+(2020).

 - - - -